-- take lead responsibility for safeguarding and child protection (including online safety); - be the first point of contact for any concerns the wider staff and other adults working in the school may have in relation to child protection and online safety harmful behaviour e.g., sharing nude or semi-nude images/online challenges or hoaxes and refer to the UKCIS and DfE guidance on these subjects; - ensure an effective approach to online safety is in place that empowers the school to protect and educate the whole school community in their use of technology and establish mechanisms to identify, intervene in and escalate any incident where appropriate; - promote an awareness and commitment to online safety throughout the school community with strong focus on parents, who are often appreciative of school support in this area, but also including 'hard-to-reach' parents; - liaise with other agencies in line with 'Working together to Safeguard Children' statutory guidance; - take day-to-day responsibility for online safety issues and be aware of the potential for serious child protection concerns; - ensure that online safety education is embedded in line with DfE guidance 'Teaching Online Safety in schools' across the curriculum (e.g. by use of the UKCIS framework 'Education for a Connected World') and beyond, in the wider school community; - work with the Head teacher, Data Protection Officer, Governors, and the school ICT technical staff to ensure a DPA compliant framework for storing data, helping to ensure that child protection is always at
+- take lead responsibility for safeguarding and child protection (including online safety); - be the first point of contact for any concerns the wider staff and other adults working in the school may have in relation to child protection and online safety harmful behaviour e.g. sharing nude and/or seminude images and/or videos/online challenges or hoaxes and refer to the UKCIS and DfE guidance on these subjects; - ensure an effective approach to online safety is in place that empowers the school to protect and educate the whole school community in their use of technology and establish mechanisms to identify, intervene in and escalate any incident where appropriate; - promote an awareness and commitment to online safety throughout the school community with strong focus on parents, who are often appreciative of school support in this area, but also including 'hard-to-reach' parents; - liaise with other agencies in line with Working together to Safeguard Children statutory guidance; - take day-to-day responsibility for online safety issues and be aware of the potential for serious child protection concerns; - ensure that online safety education is embedded in line with DfE guidance Teaching Online Safety in schools across the curriculum (e.g. by use of the UKCIS framework 'Education for a Connected World') and beyond, in the wider school community;

-- the fore and data protection processes support careful and legal sharing of information; - keep up to date with the latest local and national trends in online safety; - review and update this Policy and procedures, other online safety documents (e.g., Acceptable Use Agreements) and the strategy on which they are based (in line with Policies and procedures for behaviour and child protection) and submit for review on a regular basis to the Governors/Trustees; - liaise with school technical, pastoral, and support staff as appropriate; - communicate regularly with SLT and the designated online safety Governor/committee to discuss current issues (anonymised), review incident logs and filtering/change control logs; - ensure that all staff are aware of the procedures that need to be followed in the event of an online safety incident and that these are logged in the same way as any other child protection incident; - oversee and discuss 'appropriate filtering and monitoring' with Governors (both physical and technical) and ensure staff are aware of its necessity; - ensure the DfE guidance on sexual violence and harassment is followed throughout the school and that staff adopt a zero-tolerance approach to this as well as to bullying generally; - facilitate training and advice for staff and others working in the school to ensure that: - all staff read and understand KCSiE Annex A unless they work in the SLT or directly with children when they must read and understand KCSiE Part one and Annex B; - all staff are aware of information relevant to their role in keeping children safe online signposted in KCSiE Annex D - cascade knowledge of risks and opportunities throughout the organisation; - be aware of emerging online safety issues and legislation, and of the potential for serious child protection issues to arise from: - sharing of personal data; - access to illegal/inappropriate materials; - inappropriate online contact with adults/strangers; - potential or actual incidents of grooming; - cyberbullying and the use of social media.
+- work with the Head teacher, Data Protection Officer, Governors, and the school ICT technical staff to ensure a DPA compliant framework for storing data, helping to ensure that child protection is always at the fore and data protection processes support careful and legal sharing of information; - keep up to date with the latest local and national trends in online safety; - review and update this Policy and procedures, other online safety documents (e.g. Acceptable Use Agreements) and the strategy on which they are based (in line with Policies and procedures for behaviour and child protection) and submit for review on a regular basis to the Governors/Trustees; - liaise with school technical, pastoral, and support staff as appropriate; - communicate regularly with SLT and the designated online safety Governor/committee to discuss current issues (anonymised), review incident logs and filtering/change control logs; - ensure that all staff are aware of the procedures that need to be followed in the event of an online safety incident and that these are logged in the same way as any other child protection incident; - oversee and discuss 'appropriate filtering and monitoring' with Governors (both physical and technical) and ensure staff are aware of its necessity; - ensure the DfE guidance on sexual violence and sexual harassment (Part five Keeping Children Safe in Education) is followed throughout the school and that staff adopt a zero-tolerance approach to this as well as to bullying (in all its forms) generally; - facilitate training and advice for staff and others working in the school to ensure that: - all staff who work directly with children must read and understand KCSiE Part one (which includes Annex B).
+The DSL, Head teacher and other members of the SLT must read and understand the whole of Keeping Children Safe in Education - knowledge of risks and opportunities is cascaded throughout the organisation; - be aware of emerging online safety issues and legislation, and of the potential for serious child protection issues to arise from: - sharing of personal data; - access to illegal/inappropriate materials; - inappropriate online contact with adults/strangers; - potential or actual incidents of grooming; - cyberbullying and the use of social media.